donejs/donejs/tutorials/rapidstart/rapidstart.md

 ## Controller `$.Controller(name, classProps, prototypeProps)`

-[$.Controller] creates organized, memory-leak free, rapidly performing jQuery widgets.
+[$.Controller] creates organized, memory-leak free, rapidly performing, stateful jQuery widgets.
 It is used to create UI controls like tabs, grids, and contextmenus and used to organize them into higher-order business rules with [$.route].
 Its serves as both a traditional view and a traditional controller.

-Lets make a basic todos widget that lists todos and lets us destroy them.
+Let's make a basic todos widget that lists todos and lets us destroy them.
 Add the following to __todos.js__: